aurelia/router/doc/article/en-us/router-configuration.md

 > Info
 > You can also call `mapRoute()` on a single route configuration.

 * `config.map()` adds route(s) to the router.
 Although only route, name, moduleId, href and nav are shown above there are other properties that can be included in a route.
-The class name for the routes are RouteConfig.
+The class name for each routes is `RouteConfig`.
 * `route` - is the pattern to match against incoming URL fragments.
-It can be a string, array of strings.
-The route can contain parameterized routes or wildcards.
+It can be a string or array of strings.
+The route can contain parameterized routes or wildcards as well.
   * Parameterized routes match against a string with a `:token` parameter (ie: 'users/:id/detail').
-An object with the token parameter's name is set as property and passed as a parameter to the route's viewmodel activate() function.
+An object with the token parameter's name is set as property and passed as a parameter to the route view-model's `activate()` function.
   * Wildcard routes are used to match the "rest" of a path (ie: files*path matches files/new/doc or files/temp).
-An object with the rest of the URL after the segment is set as the `path` property and passes as a parameter to activate() as well.
+An object with the rest of the URL after the segment is set as the `path` property and passed as a parameter to `activate()` as well.
 * `href` - is a conditionally optional property.
 If it is not defined then route is used.
-If route has segments then href is required as in the case of files.
+If route has segments then href is required as in the case of files because the router does not know how to fill out the parameterized portions of the pattern.
-* `nav` - is a boolean or number property, when set to true it will be included in the routes navModel, this makes it easier to create a dynamic menu or similar elements.
+* `nav` - is a boolean or number property.
+When set to true the route will be included in the router's navigation model.
+This makes it easier to create a dynamic menu or similar elements.
 When specified as number, the value will be used in sorting the routes.

 ## [Options](aurelia-doc://section/2/version/1.0.0)

 ### Push State

 Add [a base tag](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/base) to the head of your html document.
-If you're using JSPM, you will also need to configure it with a `baseURL` corresponding to your base tag's `href`.
+If you're using JSPM, RequireJS or a similar module loader, you will also need to configure it with a base url, corresponding to your base tag's `href`.
 Finally, be sure to set the `config.options.root` to match your base tag's setting.

 <code-listing heading="Push State">
   <source-code lang="ES 2015/2016">